How to practice storytelling and organizing with the whole congregation.

 Now is a joyful time to share some of this with your wider faith community:

-• share about the tomb system you’ve been navigating
+share about the tomb system you’ve been navigating

-• invite them to help roll away the stone at this final push
+invite them to help roll away the stone at this final push

 Have fun!

-BEFORE THE EVENT: A letter of introduction from prison
+A letter of introduction from prison.

 A shared prison letter directly from your beloved releasing friend is a key step in discipling your church.

+This is not just hearing the voice of Lazarus while still in the tombs.
 This is a chance to remind the church that prison letters are much of our New Testament.
-Much of our faith’s central scriptures were written by a formerly violent aggressor—whom the early Christians feared!
+Much of our faith’s central scriptures were written by a formerly violent aggressor whom the early Christians feared!

 One church read their letter aloud, during their mass’ announcements: “And now, a reading from the Epistle of Saint Ruben…” This is more than a charity announcement.
-This can be both fun and enlightening for the congregation: refreshing our understanding and practice of our own roots as Christians.
+This can be both fun and enlightening for the congregation, refreshing our understanding and practice of our own roots as Christians.

-WHEN TO HOST IT: It’s best to schedule at least a month before release.
+At least a month before release.

-Some churches have found it easier to host immediately following a Sunday service, in the fellowship area with extra refreshments.
+Some churches have found it easier to host immediately following a Sunday service, in the fellowship area, with extra refreshments.
 Some churches prefer an evening gathering.
 Pencil in an hour.

-PREPARE SLIDES: For throughout the event.
+For using throughout the event.

-Visuals are important.
+Visuals are important!
 Make some slides.
 Be creative.

-• a photo of your friend with their name
+a photo of your friend with their name

-A SUGGESTED TEMPLATE TO BORROW:
+A SUGGESTED TEMPLATE TO USE

 1. MASS INCARCERATION 4-MIN VIDEO: National Impact

-“And to start… we’d like to share a quick video that tries to summarize what we mean by mass incarceration in just four minutes!’“
+“And to start… we’d like to share a quick video that tries to summarize what we mean by ‘mass incarceration’ in just four minutes!”

 Roll the video you watched a month ago:

-2. WHAT IS ONE PARISH ONE PRISONER? : The Movement
+2. WHAT IS ONE PARISH ONE PRISONER?: The Movement

 After the video, it’s easier to frame what you’re doing: what if everyone releasing from prison had a hub of local people welcoming them and supporting their reentry in Jesus’ name?